Kasey Wagoner, Ph.D.

 (Telescope Photo Credit: Jon Ward)

 At the Network, we so often hear people say they aren’t sure whether the science they’re reading, watching, and hearing is widely accepted among scientists.
 Many also say that cosmology is too difficult to understand.
-In this live Q&A on Cosmology Basics, you will have a chance to connect directly with Princeton physicist Kasey Wagoner who works with a global team of 250 cosmologists building telescopes in the high Atacama Desert in Northern Chile.
+Dr. Kasey Wagoner works with a global team of 250 cosmologists building telescopes in the high Atacama Desert in Northern Chile.
 The Atacama Cosmology Telescope (ACT) is currently making observations of the Cosmic Microwave Background (CMB), studying how the universe began, what it is made of, and how it evolved to its current state.
 The Simons Observatory, which will see first light in 2020, will add several new telescopes to this exploration, setting the stage for the next generation of CMB experiments.

-Kasey will give a basic, understandable introduction to scientists’ understanding of our awe-inspiring universe.
-It will focus on three topics: 1) in the past, the universe was much hotter and much denser; 2) the scientific model that describes the universe’s evolution; and . . . so importantly, 3) the observations that tell us how we know what we know.
+Kasey gives a basic, understandable introduction to scientists’ understanding of our awe-inspiring universe.
+It focuses on three topics: 1) in the past, the universe was much hotter and much denser; 2) the scientific model that describes the universe’s evolution; and . . . so importantly, 3) the observations that tell us how we know what we know.
 Join Dr. Wagoner and others from around the world!

-3. The Eternal Sky Episode Three (View) From the vantage point of thousands of meters above sea level, scientists hope to detect minute temperature fluctuations in the afterglow of the universe’s birth.
+3. The Eternal Sky Episode Three (View) Science of the Small.
+From the vantage point of thousands of meters above sea level, scientists hope to detect minute temperature fluctuations in the afterglow of the universe’s birth.
+(9 mins)

 You can subscribe to the Simons Observatory youtube channel.
 It’s free.
 Subscribe here!